You already do the hard part. You read the note before it goes in the chart, and you catch what's off.

 Built by Chrysti Reichert, a former clinical social worker who now trains these skills for teams.

 The toolkit teaches the skill.
-The Practice AI Mini-Workshop points it at your actual practice: one 90-minute working session on your real notes and tools, and you leave with a written one-page plan you keep. $500 flat.
+The Practice AI Mini-Workshop points it at your actual practice: one two-hour working session on your real notes and tools, and you leave with a written one-page plan you keep. $500 flat.

 No spam.
 One email when it ships, unsubscribe anytime.